luiztools/solidity-examples/README.md

 ## Proxy Pattern HardHat
 A simple proxy pattern implementation for upgradeable contracts with HardHat and OpenZeppelin.

+## Reentrancy Attack Remix
+A simple Reentrancy Attack example with solutions.

 ## Token ERC-20 HardHat
 An ERC-20 Token built with HardHat, Solidity and OpenZepellin.